event4u-app/data-helpers/starlight/src/content/docs/attributes/detailed/has-object.md

 :::tip[No Manual Trait Import Needed]
 Framework integration traits are **automatically included** in `LiteDto`.
 You don't need to manually import them!

-- `LiteDtoObjectTrait` - Always available (no framework required)
+- `LiteDtoObjectTrait` - **Always included** (no framework required)
-- `LiteDtoEloquentTrait` - Automatically available when Laravel is installed
+- `LiteDtoEloquentTrait` - **Always included**, methods throw `BadMethodCallException` if Laravel is not installed
-- `LiteDtoDoctrineTrait` - Automatically available when Doctrine is installed
+- `LiteDtoDoctrineTrait` - **Always included**, methods throw `BadMethodCallException` if Doctrine is not installed

+**How it works:**
+- All traits are always available at runtime
+- Methods check if the required framework is installed when called
+- If framework is missing, a clear `BadMethodCallException` is thrown with installation instructions
 :::

 **Available LiteDto Attributes:**